ovh/cds/contrib/helm/cds/README.md

 After registration on UI, keep the password displayed, we will use it in next step.

 In order to have all that you need to run your first job you need to add a first [worker model](https://ovh.github.io/cds/workflows/pipelines/requirements/worker-model/).
 It's the perfect use case to use the [CDS cli](https://ovh.github.io/cds/cli/cdsctl/) named `cdsctl`.
-To download this CLI and log in (please note that the version linux/amd64, darwin/amd64 and windows/amd64 use libsecret / keychain to store the CDS Password.
-If you don't want to use the keychain, you can select the version i386.):
+To download this CLI and log in (please note that the version linux/amd64, darwin/amd64 and windows/amd64 use libsecret / keychain to store the CDS Password, if you don't want to use the keychain, you can select the version i386.):

 ```console
 # on a Linux workstation: